 How much does it cost?

 Take Five packages include all planning, various stages of tailored training, resources for each stage, mentoring, and focussed work with pastoral care and school leadership staff.
-Take Five ranges in price from £1400-£6000 for an entire school, and can be paid over 5 terms.
+Take Five packages start at £1,390 for an entire school, and can be paid over multiple terms.

 Evidence Base and Impact